 Growing up, sports were a central part of my life.
 Both of my parents were sports enthusiasts and I grew up at the slow-pitch diamonds while my parents played in tournaments.
 I have experience in many different sports, but one constant throughout them all is going through tryouts before each year begins.
 At all tryouts I have attended, everything was done the same way.
 There were clipboards, paper, pens, scribbled notes, and coaches that looked like they hadn’t slept in a week.
 Looking back on it, I now understand that this method more than likely brought with it many mistakes, misread notes, and possibly even some bias from evaluators.

-I have seen the athletes perspective of evaluations from little league to collegiate level ball.
-I fully understand what an athlete evaluation software can bring to each of these levels of sport.
-Here are my main reasons why I wish SkillShark existed when I was playing competitive baseball.
+I have seen the athlete’s perspective of evaluations from little league to collegiate level ball.
+I fully understand what athlete evaluation software can bring to so many levels of the sport.
+Here are the main reasons why I wish SkillShark existed when I was playing competitive baseball.

-I wish SkillShark had existed when I was younger, because I have seen how it prevents confusion and disorganization among the evaluators and coaches running the tryout.
-The software has many features that allow evaluators to effortlessly move throughout athletes with no fumbling around to get there.
-Without SkillShark, it is easy to lose track of which skills certain athlete’s have or have not yet tried out for, meaning an athlete could lose out on being part of a team only because of evaluator confusion.
-Also, evaluators scribbling notes on pen and paper could lead to misread scores, resulting in athlete’s being ranked incorrectly.
+I wish SkillShark had existed when I was younger because I have seen how it prevents confusion and disorganization among the evaluators and coaches running the tryout.
+The software has many features that allow evaluators to effortlessly move through athletes with no fumbling around to get there.
+Without SkillShark, it is easy to lose track of which skills certain athletes have or have not yet tried out for, meaning an athlete could lose out on being part of a team only because of evaluator confusion.
+Also, evaluators scribbling notes on pen and paper could lead to misreading scores, resulting in athletes being ranked incorrectly.
 Overall, it is easier for the evaluators to stay organized while using SkillShark, and this leads to more time spent watching the athletes compete.